-Note: Agriculture, services, energy-intensive products, other-industries products, coal, crude oil, refined oil, and natural gas sectors are aggregated from GTAP data; industrial transportation and household transportation sectors are disaggregated as documented in Paltsev et~al.~(2004); hydropower, nuclear power and fossil-fuel electricity are disaggregated from the electricity sector (ELY) of the GTAP dataset; hydrogen vehicles, solar and wind power, biomass electricity, natural gas combined cycle, natural gas combined cycle with $CO_2$ capture and storage, integrated coal gasification with $CO_2$ capture and storage, synthetic gas from coal, hydrogen from gas, hydrogen from coal, oil from shale, and liquid fuel from biomass sectors are advanced technology sectors that do not exist explicitly in the GTAP dataset; advanced technology sectors are modeled as described in Paltsev et~al.~(2005); specific detail on regional grouping is provided in Paltsev et~al.~(2005).
+Note: Agriculture, services, energy-intensive products, other industries products, coal, crude oil, refined oil, and natural gas sectors are aggregated from GTAP data; industrial transportation and household transportation sectors are disaggregated as documented in Paltsev et al. (2004); hydropower, nuclear power and fossil-fuel electricity are disaggregated from the electricity sector (ELY) of the GTAP dataset; hydrogen vehicles, solar and wind power, biomass electricity, natural gas combined cycle, natural gas combined cycle with $CO_2$ capture and storage, integrated coal gasification with $CO_2$ capture and storage, synthetic gas from coal, hydrogen from gas, hydrogen from coal, oil from shale, and liquid fuel from biomass sectors are advanced technology sectors that were not operating in the base year or do not exist explicitly in the GTAP dataset; details on advanced technology sectors and regional grouping are provided in Paltsev et al. (2005).